There Are Seasons for Quiet, and Seasons for Becoming

 Listening to the Rhythm of Your Soul

 We live in a culture that glorifies constant motion, always urging us to do more, be more, show more.
-But the soul?
-The soul moves differently.

 The soul is seasonal.

 Some seasons arrive quietly.
-They ask us to slow down, soften our edges, and settle into the stillness.
-These are the times when nothing seems to be moving on the surface, when we might question our momentum, our clarity, even our worth.
-But something sacred is always stirring in the quiet.
+They ask us to slow down, soften our edges, and settle into stillness.
+These are the times when nothing seems to be moving on the surface—when we may question our momentum, our clarity, even our direction.

 Other seasons surge with becoming.
-These are the times when the fog lifts, the energy rises, and what once felt dormant begins to take shape.
+These are the moments when the fog begins to lift and what once felt dormant starts to take shape.
 We begin to see the outlines of what we’ve been tending in the dark.
-These seasons ask us to show up, stretch, share, and step forward with gentle courage.

 Neither season is better than the other.

-Neither one means you’re behind or ahead.
+Neither one means you’re ahead or behind.

 You don’t have to force one when you’re in the other.

-You don’t have to bloom in winter, or retreat in spring.
+You don’t have to retreat in spring.

 Trust the season you’re in.